-Please note the offer of a spare seat is for one academic year only, or until an eligible child requires that seat, and you will need to apply on an annual basis.
+Yes, if there is a spare seat available on an existing education contract commissioned by the Council and it is considered suitable to make this offer.
+Please note the offer of a spare seat is for one academic year only and you will need to apply on an annual basis.